ArghadeepNath/TurnCraft/Proposed System Context/Context.md

 - Prioritized standby selection based on performance
 - Status indicators for standby readiness

+### Git-Based Access Control
+- Player permissions stored as metadata on coordination server
+- Read/join and write/host permission levels
+- Permission checks before performing Git operations
+- Integration with friends and groups system
+- Support for public, private, and invite-only worlds

+### Token-Based Authentication
+- Temporary Git access tokens with limited time-to-live (TTL)
+- Heartbeat-based token renewal for active hosting sessions
+- Automatic token expiration when hosting ends
+- Secure token storage and management
+- Token revocation for emergency situations

 ## Workflow
 1. **Initial Setup**:
    - Create a Git repository for the Minecraft world
    - All players install the mod, configure Git credentials
    - Deploy the coordination server
+   - Configure initial world access permissions

 2. **Hosting Process**:
    - Player checks coordination server for current host status via the mod's in-game UI
+   - Player's access permissions are verified against server metadata
-   - If no active host, player can claim hosting role
+   - If no active host another player can claim hosting role
+   - Coordination server issues a temporary Git write token to the player
-   - Mod pulls latest world from Git
+   - Mod pulls latest world from Git using the token
    - Starts Minecraft server with integrated reverse tunnel
    - Registers as host with coordination server
+   - Begins sending periodic heartbeats to extend token validity
-   - Other players connect via the tunnel URL
+   - Other players with access can connect via the tunnel URL

 3. **Host Transition**:
    - Current host stops their server
+   - Heartbeats cease and token is no longer renewed
-   - Git World Sync Mod pushes world to Git
+   - Git World Sync Mod pushes world to Git with final token usage
    - Mod notifies coordination server that host role is released
+   - Token is explicitly invalidated or expires shortly after
-   - Next player in queue can become host
+   - Next player in queue can become host and receive a new token
    - Cold-standby host may activate immediately for seamless transition

 4. **Fallback Handling**: